 Pony Language Server¶

 pony-lsp is the Pony Language Server.
 It communicates with editors via stdout/stdin using the Language Server Protocol.
-It is part of the ponylang/ponyc repository, built alongside the compiler, and distributed with it.
-Installing ponyc from source or via ponyup will include pony-lsp.
+It is part of the ponylang/ponyc repository, built alongside the compiler.

 Your editor launches the pony-lsp binary as a subprocess.
 See the editor configuration section for setup instructions.